wime12/cmark-roff/README.md

 ## cmark-roff

-**cmark-roff** is a backend for the CommonMark parsing and rendering library *cmark*.
+**cmark-roff** is a backend for the CommonMark parsing and rendering library **cmark**.
 It transforms CommonMark input to roff macros, escape sequences and text.
 No special existing macro package for roff is the target.
-Instead the user should write her own macro packages for the intended formats like articles, reports, books, letters ... .
+Instead the user should write his or her own macro packages for the intended formats like articles, reports, books, letters, ... .

+The roff family of typesetting systems are fast, do not need many resources and are very flexible.
+Together with cmark input they provide an easy to use system to produce good looking documents while retaining the readability of the source.

 ### Macros